Loading [MathJax]/jax/output/HTML-CSS/jax.js

 Sigma and Pi Bonds

-In a conventional Lewis electron-dot structure, a double bond is shown as a double dash between the atoms, as in \(\ce{C=C}\).
-It is important to realize, however, that the two bonds are different: one is a sigma bond, while the other is a pi bond.
+In a conventional Lewis electron-dot structure, a double bond is shown as a double dash between the atoms, as in C=C. It is important to realize, however, that the two bonds are different: one is a sigma bond, while the other is a pi bond.

 The promotion of an electron in the carbon atom occurs in the same way.
-However, the hybridization now involves only the \(2s\) orbital and the \(2p_x\) orbital, leaving the \(2p_y\) and the \(2p_z\) orbitals unhybridized.
+However, the hybridization now involves only the 2s orbital and the 2px orbital, leaving the 2py and the 2pz orbitals unhybridized.

-The \(sp\) hybrid orbitals form a sigma bond between each other as well as sigma bonds to the hydrogen atoms.
-Both the \(p_y\) and the \(p_z\) orbitals on each carbon atom form pi bonds between each other.
+The sp hybrid orbitals form a sigma bond between each other as well as sigma bonds to the hydrogen atoms.
+Both the py and the pz orbitals on each carbon atom form pi bonds between each other.
 As with ethene, these side-to-side overlaps are above and below the plane of the molecule.
 The orientation of the two pi bonds is that they are perpendicular to one another (see figure below).
 One pi bond is above and below the line of the molecule as shown, while the other is in front of and behind the page.

-Figure \(\PageIndex{7}\): The \(\ce{C_2H_2}\) molecule contains a triple bond between the two carbon atoms, one of which is a sigma bond, and two of which are pi bonds.
-(Credit: Zachary Wilson, using 3D model by Ben Mills (User: Benjah-bmm27/Wikimedia Commons); Source: CK-12 Foundation; 3D model: http://commons.wikimedia.org/wiki/File:Acetylene-CRC-IR-3D-vdW.png(opens in new window); License: CC BY-NC 3.0(opens in new window) (3D model available under public domain))
+Diagram showing hybridization of orbitals: left is sp3 orbitals with pink phosphorus and yellow hydrogen; center is linear sp orbitals with green hydrogen; right is black overlapping sp3 orbitals.
+Figure 19.15.7: The C2H2 molecule contains a triple bond between the two carbon atoms, one of which is a sigma bond, and two of which are pi bonds.
+(CC BY-NC 3.0 (3D model available under public domain; Zachary Wilson, using 3D model by Ben Mills (User: Benjah-bmm27/Wikimedia Commons) via CK-12 Foundation; 3D model: http://commons.wikimedia.org/wiki/File:Acetylene-CRC-IR-3D-vdW.png))

 In general, single bonds between atoms are always sigma bonds.
 Double bonds are comprised of one sigma and one pi bond.
 Triple bonds are comprised of one sigma bond and two pi bonds.